MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Dataset Analysis

 Flutter instances primarily demand Widget and UI framework knowledge (39.7\%) alongside asynchronous Dart patterns (31.7\%), consistent with Flutter's widget-centric programming model.
 Architecture and state-management patterns (BLoC, Provider) are needed in only 6.3\% of Flutter instances, reflecting the dataset's focus on high-activity bug-fix PRs rather than large architectural changes.

-React Native percentages are indicative only ($n\!=\!14$): Async/Concurrency and UI patterns each appear in 21.4\% of instances, with a modest Architecture category (7.1\%); the remaining domains register zero, plausibly reflecting these particular repositories' reliance on abstracted, library-level patterns not captured by source-level identifiers alone.
+React Native percentages are indicative only ($n\!=\!16$): UI framework patterns appear in 43.8\% of instances and Async/Concurrency in 25.0\%, with Architecture Components in 18.8\% and Platform/Native APIs in 12.5\%; Dependency Injection and Networking domains register zero, plausibly reflecting these repositories' reliance on abstracted, library-level patterns not captured by source-level identifiers alone.